dboatengg/dboatengg/README.md

 # Hi there! 👋

-I'm Dickson, a front-end developer and technical writer based in Accra, Ghana.
+I'm Dickson!
 I enjoy crafting beautiful, intuitive user interfaces while turning complex concepts into easy-to-digest content.

-## Recent Projects
+## Recent Project

 ### Project 1: Snap
 Snap allows users to create, edit, and delete notes in real-time.
 This app is built using React and Firebase.